Properties for Sale

 Each property is appraised by three separate appraisers.
 This appraisal DOES NOT include an interior examination of the premises.
 Starting bid is 2/3 of the appraised value and the sale goes to the highest bidder.
 You must be present in order to place a bid.

-Purchaser's Responsibility: As the highest bidder, you must deposit 10% of the purchase price by cash, certified check or personal check (personal check must be from a local bank in Montgomery County) to the Sheriff's Office immediately after the sale has ended.
+Purchaser's Responsibility: Orc 2329.11 The successful bidder will have a down payment that is required.
+If the appraisal value is less than or equal to $10,000 the deposit will be $2,000, if the appraisal is greater than $10,000 but less than $200,000 the deposit will be $5,000, if the appraisal is greater than $200,00 the deposit will be $10,000.
+You can pay by cash, certified check or personal check (personal check must be from a local bank in Montgomery County) to the Sheriff's Office immediately after the sale has ended.
+ORC 2329.11 The purchaser will be responsible for the costs, allowances and taxes that the proceeds of the sale do not cover.
+It is the responsibility of the purchaser to check into the properties back taxes, delinquent utility bills, liens and/or any additional cost that is associated with the property.
 The balance of the purchase price is due 30 days from the file date of the Confirmation of Sale.
 An employee from the Sheriff's Office will contact you and let you know when the 30 days begin.
 At that time you will also be informed of any additional fees that are owed as required in the Confirmation of Sale.
 The balance must be paid in the form of cash, cashier's or certified Check and made payable to "The Montgomery County Sheriff's Office".
 Your balance will be due 30 days from the file date of the Confirmation of Sale.
-Purchasers failing to provide the balance due within those 30 days are at risk of having contempt proceedings initiated and forfeit the 10% deposit.
+Purchasers failing to provide the balance due within those 30 days are at risk of having contempt proceedings initiated and forfeit the deposit.

 All revenue generated from Sheriff's real estate sales goes into the County's general fund.